gofullstack/capistrano-chef/README.md

 This defines the same roles using Chef's [search feature](http://wiki.opscode.com/display/chef/Search).
 Nodes are searched using the given query.
 The node's `ipaddress` attribute is used by default, but other attributes can be specified in the options as shown in the examples above.
 The rest of the options are the same as those used by Capistrano.

-The `limit` attribute of the options hash will make it so only that the given number of items will be returned from a search.

 You can also define multiple roles at the same time if the host list is identical.
 Instead of running multiple searches to the Chef server, you can pass an Array to `chef_role`:

     chef_role [:web, :app], 'roles:web'

-## Data Bags

-Chef [Data Bags](http://wiki.opscode.com/display/chef/Data+Bags) let you store arbitrary JSON data.
-A common pattern is to use an _apps_ data bag to store data about an application for use in configuration and deployment.

-Chef also has a [Deploy Resource](http://wiki.opscode.com/display/chef/Deploy+Resource) described in one of their blog posts, [Data Driven Application Deployment with Chef](http://www.opscode.com/blog/2010/05/06/data-driven-application-deployment-with-chef/).
-This is one method of deploying, but, if you're reading this, you're probably interested in deploying with Capistrano.

-If you create an _apps_ data bag item (let's call it _myapp_), Capistrano Chef will let you use the data in your Capistrano recipes with the `set_from_data_bag` method.

-This will allow you to store all of your metadata about your app in one place.

-### Example

-In normal Capistrano `deploy.rb`:

-    set :application, 'myapp'
-    set :user, 'myapp'
-    set :deploy_to, '/var/apps/myapp'
-    set :scm, :git
-    ... # and so on

-With Capistrano Chef, an _apps_ data bag item:

-    {
-        "id": "myapp",
-        "user": "myapp",
-        "deploy_to": "/var/apps/myapp",
-        "scm": "git",
-        ... // and so on
-    }

-And in the`deploy.rb`:

-    set :application, 'myapp'
-    set_from_data_bag

-If you want to use a data bag other than _apps_, you can do `set_from_data_bag :my_other_data_bag`.

 ## Chef Configuration